significa/frontend-challenge/my-code/README.md

 `Next` is nice tool and simple to deal with, providing `ssr` page and a powerfull backend-for-frontend.
 It has a dynamic routing for `api` and `pages`, so is very quick to programming with it.
 Also it can be customized with a `server` file and `webpack` configs.
 So its a nice tool.

 - CSS Modules
--

-Avoiding side effects I've chosen `CSS modules` top work with pure `css`, not increasing the bundle size as `styled-components` do and adding a good component legibility.
+Thinking to avoid side effects I've chosen `CSS modules` to work with pure `css`, not increasing the bundle size as `styled-components` and adding a good component legibility.

 - Host

-`Vercel` is a nice option when someone do a project with `next`, its fast to deploy and don't have a delay (such as `Heroku`) after some time.
+`Vercel` is a nice option when someone do a project with `next`, its fast to deploy and it doesnt have a delay (such as `Heroku`) after some time.

 ## Comments